nkmathew/intern-portal/README.md

 + Ability to export the whole logbook as a printable pdf with supervisor remarks and student logs all in one
 + Ability to view diffs when entries are updated??
++ Prompt user to save before leaving and show an icon that shows that the entry is unsaved

 ### Installation Steps